humberto-aguiar/churn_prediction/README.md

 #### This project was made by Humberto Aguiar.

+#### README not completed yet, please refer to this [link](https://github.com/humberto-aguiar/churn_prediction/blob/main/notebooks/churn_01.ipynb) to see the notebook of the finished project.

 # 1. Business Problem.

-TopBank is having increasing numbers of customer churn and needs a way to reduce these numbers.
+A Bank is experimenting a increase in numbers of customer churn and needs a way to reduce these numbers.

 # 2. Business Assumptions.